LoPan455/personal-changelog/README.md

   * Worked through an intial setup and configuration of Simply Well Wordpress blog.

 ## 11-19-2019
-  * Completed "Understanding Spring's Foundations: The Spring Framework" in Pluralsight
+  * Completed "Understanding Spring's Foundations: The Spring Framework" in Pluralsight.

+## 11-23-2019
+  * Completed Course "Building Your First Spring Boot Application (Revised) in Pluralsight.